waterrings

 pressure: The force per unit area applied to a surface or cross section.
 The hydraulic pressure that drives water to the well bore.

-The highest efficiency for the hydraulic pressure gradient is found opposite those producing aquifers where drawdown is least, regardless of hydraulic pressure in the aquifer.
+The highest efficiency for the hydraulic pressure gradient is found opposite those producing aquifers where drawdown is least for any specific production rate, regardless of hydraulic pressure in the aquifer.
 This signifies that the resistance to flow can be overcome easily by whatever formation pressure exists.
 Also see drainage area and resistance to flow.

 pressure tank: Usually a water storage tank equipped with an air bladder maintained under pressure that regulates the water pressure in the house.
 When the pressure at the tank decreases to a predetermined minimum pressure, the well pump is turned on.
 When the pressure in the tank reaches a maximum predetermined level, the pump is turned off.